luigiScarso/context-npp/README.md

 This is a notepad++ plugin for ConTeXt.
 Original work by Jason Yu, current developer Luigi Scarso.
-Manual completation is in progress.
+Manual completation is in progress, some notes are under doc/README.